-So if dietary cholesterol isn’t a big deal anymore, and foods with high cholesterol don’t build up in your arteries like a clogged shower drain, what causes plaque formation?
+So if dietary cholesterol isn’t a high risk, and foods with high cholesterol don’t build up in your arteries like a clogged shower drain, what causes plaque formation?

-See, unlike sugar and salt, which can mingle about in your bloodstream, cholesterol is a fat that doesn’t mesh well with the watery nature of your blood.
-It’s kind of like how oil and vinegar don’t mix (thanks, osmosis).
+Unlike sugar and salt, which can mingle in your bloodstream, cholesterol is a fat that doesn’t mesh well with the watery nature of your blood.
+For cholesterol to work through your body, it needs to pass through vessels known as lipoproteins.

 As their name implies, they’re part fat (lipo-) and part protein.
 Their sole job is transporting cholesterol to the cells and organs that need it most.

-There are five different types of lipoproteins, but the ones you always hear about are low-density lipoprotein (LDL), frequently referred to as “bad” cholesterol, and high-density lipoprotein (HDL), which has been labeled a “good” guy.
+There are five different types of lipoproteins, but the ones you always hear about are low-density lipoprotein (LDL), frequently referred to as “bad” cholesterol, and high-density lipoprotein (HDL), which has been labeled as “good” cholesterol.

 To be clear, HDL and LDL are not actual types of cholesterol — only what transports cholesterol.